Federal National Council: Elections

-2006 Election
+2006

 Not all UAE nationals were allowed to vote or run for office.
 6,689 out of some 800,000 Emirati citizens in the country were eligible to take part in 2006 election.
 Those eligible were chosen by the rulers of the emirates.

 Women were allowed to vote and run for office but there was no quota to ensure a set number of women were elected as there was in some other Arab countries.
 Over 14% of candidates were women.
 By the end of 2003, all forty members of the FNC were male.

 Election officials billed the polls as a trial run they hoped will pave the way for universal suffrage in the coming years.
 Even then, however, only half of the FNC will be elected.

 In late 2006, half of the organization was elected.

-2011 Election
+2011

 2011 parliamentary election had an electoral college of 129,274 members, nearly 20 times more than in 2006.
 The new electoral college included about 12% of UAE nationals.
 Approximately 35% of the members were under 30 years of age and 46% were women.
 35,877 voters cast their vote, making a turnout of 27.75%.

 In all, 468 candidates, including 85 women, stood for the election.
 Many candidates pledged to provide better education and healthcare and more housing for young UAE nationals.
 They also promised to strengthen the UAE identity and culture.
 Several candidates used social media networks such as Facebook to present their plans.

-2015 Election
+2015

 The electoral college increased from 129,274 in 2011 to 224,279 in 2015.
 All candidates ran as independents.
 During election campaigning, many candidates focused on social issues, promising to provide better housing and health services.
 Others focused on job creation and better educational services.
 79,157 voters cast their vote.
 Turnout increased from 27.25% to 35.29%.
 As in the 2011 election, one woman was among the 20 winners.
 On 18 November, the newly elected members were sworn in alongside the 20 appointed members, including eight women.

 The 2015 election used a single-vote system (meaning each voter voted for only one candidate in his/her emirate).
 Previously, voters were allowed to vote for as many as half the number of seats from their respective emirates.
 Eligible voters outside the country were allowed to vote for the first time in 2015.

-2019 Election
+2019

 The 2019 election also used a single-vote system.
 The electoral college increased from 224,279 in 2015 to 337,738 in 2019.
 All candidates ran as independents.
 117,592 voters cast their vote.
 Turnout slightly decreased from 35.29% to 34.81%.

 Seven of the 20 elected members were women, although the sole incumbent elected female failed to win re-election.

-2023 Election
+2023

 Parliamentary elections were held in the United Arab Emirates on 7 October 2023 to elect 20 of the 40 members of the Federal National Council.
 The electoral college membership was expanded from 337,738 in 2019 to 398,879 in 2023.